floschott/foamquant/docs/source/index.rst

 Jupyter Notebooks
 -----------------
-How we can use Scikit-Image and SPAM tools for extracting:
+We propose notebooks for showing how to use Scikit-Image and SPAM tools for extracting:

 1) Liquid fraction and Plateau border size